Glossary

 -

-Private land for which there is an agreement with the property owner or manager for fundraising to take place on the private site.
-Where an agreement is in place, it usually applies to commercially owned land which the public have access to, such as shopping centres.
+A site on private land for which there is an agreement with the property owner or manager which allows fundraising to take place.
+If an agreement is in place, it usually applies to commercially owned land which members of the public have access to, such as shopping centres.

 -